Rio de Janeiro, Brazil

 1. What is the problem you’re trying to solve and how does your design help?

-Traditional rain forest restoration approaches in remote areas are logistically complex and expensive, requiring manual work and periodic visits to the reforestation areas.
-Currently, 17 million hectares (14.2 million acres) of degraded areas are designated as potential lands for Atlantic forest restoration in Brazil.
-Inspired by nature, the Nucleário Planting System is an innovation for forest restoration in degraded and hard to reach areas, helping seedlings grow without requiring human maintenance.
-Made of biodegradable materials, it ensures that seedlings survive by providing a protection from leaf cutter ants, collecting water from rain and dew, offering shade, and protecting against invasive species.
-In the field, the Nucleário improves the working conditions of the planting teams and reduces costs at labor, transport, irrigation, fertilizers, herbicides, and pesticides.
+Traditional rain forest restoration is logistically complex and expensive, requiring 3 years of intensive maintenance to water the seedling and apply herbicides and pesticides to kill invasive grasses and leaf-cutter ants.
+Inspired by nature, the Nucleário Planting System is a device that is installed around the seedling.
+Made of biodegradable materials, it ensures that seedlings survive by providing protection from leaf cutter ants, collecting water from rain and dew, offering shade, and protecting against invasive species, like Brachiaria grass.
+In the field, the Nucleário improves the working conditions of the planting teams and reduces costs for labor, transport, irrigation, fertilizers, herbicides, and pesticides.
 In Brazil, the need for forest restoration exceeds the current capacity of forest restoration service providers.
 Using Nucleário units will allow these companies to improve their efficiency dramatically and plant more trees in less time.

 2. What makes your design different than previous or current approaches to the problem you’re trying to solve?